madpsy/xpa125b_controller/README.md

 2) `max3232_enabled is `false`
 4) `mode` is set to `hermes`

 Now automatic band selection will work.
 For PTT, assuming you have the N2ADR board fitted, you can connect the center of the TX RCA socket to `D3` on the D1 Mini.
+Also ensure grounds are tied between the radio and the controller.

 # MQTT